Hurricane Barbara (1953)

 Hurricane Barbara was the second named tropical cyclone of the 1953 Atlantic hurricane season.
 Forming from a tropical wave on August 11 in the southern Bahamas, Barbara moved northward and attained hurricane status the next day.
-Ultimately peaking with winds corresponding to Category 1 status on the modern-day Saffir–Simpson hurricane scale, Barbara moved ashore in eastern North Carolina and curved back out to sea.
+Ultimately peaking with winds corresponding to a Category 1 hurricane on the modern-day Saffir–Simpson hurricane scale, Barbara moved ashore in eastern North Carolina and curved back out to sea.
 The storm passed to the southeast of the New England region and dissipated on August 16.
 Damage from the hurricane was fairly minor, totaling around $1.3 million (1953 USD, $ USD).
 Most of it occurred in North Carolina and Virginia from crop damage.
 The hurricane left several injuries, some traffic accidents, as well as seven fatalities in the eastern United States; at least two were due to electrocution from downed power lines.
 Offshore Atlantic Canada, a small boat sunk, killing its crew of two.